 This flight or fight reaction is caused by raised levels of ‘cortisol’.
 Once the stress passes the ‘cortisol’ levels quickly return to normal.
 This is true for all mammals.

 However, in humans, we have become less able to rebalance our cortisol levels as our world constantly challenges and pressurises us.
 All too often we allow stress to grow and grow until it takes hold and controls us.

 The build up of stress can affect both your physical and mental health.
 Key indicators of stress build up include:

 - Mild Panic Attacks

 - Muscle Pain and Tightness

 - Shortness of Breath

 Know the signs of stress and manage it to avoid stress building up.
 Persistent high levels of stress, can impair memory absorption and recall, learning focus and decision making.
 A stressed body and mind is unable to operate at peak performance.
 For extreme cases, seek medical advice.

-Have you any tips to help with exam stress?
+Over to you now.
+Have you any tips for parents to help with exam stress?
 Please let us know in the comments box below.